rodrigoalexandre/sam-eeg-stress-convneuralnetwork/README.md

 Project developed for the study presented in the article *"A Convolutional Neural Network model to detect stress levels in electroencephalogram signals"* published by *International Journal of Scientific Research in Engineering and Management* (Volume 07, Issue 12, Dec.
 2023).

 **Chronic stress** is recognized as a contributing factor to the impairment of people's health and quality of life due to the negative impacts it causes both in personal and professional life.
-Several studies have proposed the use of Machine Learning techniques to classify stress levels through the analysis of data from physiological exams
+Several studies have proposed the use of Machine Learning techniques to classify stress levels through the analysis of data from physiological exams.

 This study proposes a **Convolutional Neural Network** model for classifying stress levels using electroencephalogram data.
 The model was trained on data from a dataset that contains records of brain activity of 40 individuals who were monitored while performing certain stress-inducing activities.
 This study demonstrates the possibilities of using Artificial Intelligence-based solutions to assist in the healthcare field.
 <br><br>